Visit to the Everest Base Camp after Earthquake? Yes Please!

 How safe is the trek to Everest Base Camp?

-The trails to Everest Base Camp and Everest region had some damages by minor landslides in smaller sections of the route but the resilient locals have been quick to engineer alternative routes.
+Everest trek route and Everest region had some damages by minor landslides in smaller sections of the route but the resilient locals have been quick to engineer alternative routes.
 The trails used by the trekkers, to experience the adventure, are also used by the locals for transporting necessary goods and conduct trade with the other regions of Nepal.
 This means that those paths have to be open not only for porters but also for yaks and mules carrying supplies.
-Thankfully, the entire region including the Everest Base Camp is passable without much difficulty as locals have been working to make things better every passing day.
+Thankfully, the entire Everest region including base camp is passable without much difficulty as locals have been working to make things better every passing day.
 People, along with the other supporting agencies are continuously working for the purpose of getting back on their field and rebuilding the region.

 The following section has the brief and much needed information on the major trekking stops along the trekking route of the Everest region.